TheVikkodamus/White-Box-Dungeon_Adventures/homebrew/optional_class.md

 Can use any one-handed weapon, any ranged weapon, and a quarterstaff.
 They can wear leather armor and chain mail, as well use a shield.

+#### Inspiring Performer:
+A Bard can inspire their allies in battle instead of casting a spell or attacking during a combat round by performing a rousing song, reciting epic poetry, or simply providing words of encouragement to their allies.
+The Bard must be able to speak, and in most cases makes use of a musical instrument to use this ability.
+While using this ability, all the Bard’s allies that are able to hear them receive a +1 bonus to all attack rolls and saving throws.
+This bonus remains

+in effect for as long as the Bard is performing.
+If the Bard suffers damage or is incapacitated, this ends the effect immediately.

 ## Thief